NiklasTR/openlab-infrastructure/README.md

 Instead of continuing the mining by switching to another protocol, we want to offer an alternative way to put the valuable hardware to use: folding proteins, docking small molecules etc.

 ## Technology
-Your GPU miner with:
+Your GPU miner with the following hardware:
 * NVIDIA graphics card
+  * RTX3090
+  * RTX3080Ti
+  * RTX3080
+  * RTX3070
+  * RTX3060
 * SSD storage

-* running Ubuntu
+Please make sure you have Ubuntu installed.

 ## Team
 to be determined - ETHminers that want to take the green pill and help repurpose their infrastructure for biomedicine wanted.